-Events organized by an external party and held on campus must be sponsored by a recognized student organization, university academic or administrative unit, or an A&M System member.
+A recognized student organization, university academic or administrative unit, or an A&M System member must sponsor events organized by an external party and held on campus.

-16.9 False Alarm or Report
+20.9 False Alarm or Report

-Knowingly initiating, communicating or circulating a report of a present, past, or future bombing, fire, offense, or other emergency that is false or baseless and that would ordinarily: cause action by an official or volunteer agency organized to deal with emergencies; place a person in fear of imminent serious bodily injury; or prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance.
-A violation of this section is punishable as a Class A misdemeanor (fine not to exceed \$4,000; confinement in jail for a term not to exceed one year; or both such fine and confinement) unless the false report is of an emergency involving a public or private institution of higher education or involving a public primary or secondary school, public communications, public transportation, public water, gas, or power supply or other public service, in which event the offense is a state jail felony (confinement in a state jail for any term of not more than two years or less than 180 days; in addition to confinement, an individual adjudged guilty of a state jail felony may be punished by a fine not to exceed \$10,000.)
+Knowingly initiating, communicating, or circulating a report of a present, past, or future bombing, fire, offense, or other emergency that is false or baseless and that would ordinarily cause action by an official or volunteer agency organized to deal with emergencies; place a person in fear of imminent serious bodily injury; or prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance.
+A violation of this section is punishable as a Class A misdemeanor (fine not to exceed \$4,000; confinement in jail for a term not to exceed one year; or both such fine and confinement) unless the false report is of an emergency involving a public or private institution of higher education or involving a public primary or secondary school, public communications, public transportation, public water, gas, or power supply or other public services.
+In this event, the offense is a state jail felony (confinement in a state jail for any term of not more than two years or less than 180 days; in addition to confinement, an individual adjudged guilty of a state jail felony may be punished by a fine not to exceed \$10,000.)

 - a.
-A person commits an offense if he knowingly initiates, communicates or circulates a report of a present, past, or future bombing, fire, offense, or other emergency that he knows is false or baseless and that would ordinarily: - 1) cause action by an official or volunteer agency organized to deal with emergencies; - class action by an official of voluncer agency organized to deal place a person in fear of imminent serious bodily injury; or - 3) prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance. - b.
-An offense under this section is a Class A misdemeanor unless the false report is of an emergency involving a public or private institution of higher education or involving a public primary or secondary school, public communications, public transportation, public water, gas, or power supply or other public service, in which event the offense is a state jail felony.
+A person commits an offense if he knowingly initiates, communicates, or circulates a report of a present, past, or future bombing, fire, offense, or another emergency that he knows is false or baseless and that would ordinarily: - 1) cause action by an official or volunteer agency organized to deal with emergencies; - 2) place a person in fear of imminent serious bodily injury; or - 3) prevent or interrupt the occupation of a building, room, place of assembly, place to which the public has access, or aircraft, automobile, or other mode of conveyance. - b.
+An offense under this section is a Class A misdemeanor unless the false report is of an emergency involving a public or private institution of higher education or involving a public primary or secondary school, public communications, public transportation, public water, gas, or power supply or other public service.
+In this event, the offense is a state jail felony.

-16.10 Hazing Policy
+20.10 Hazing Policy

 Hazing is a criminal violation under Texas law.
-A person can be found guilty of criminal conduct for hazing, encouraging hazing, permitting hazing or having knowledge of the planning of hazing incidents and failing to report in writing his / her knowledge to the Dean of Students.
-An organization commits hazing if the organization condones, encourages hazing or if an officer or any combination of members, pledges, or alumni of the organization commit or assist in the commission of hazing.
-It is not a defense to prosecution of an offense under this policy that the person against whom the hazing was directed consented or acquiesced in the hazing activity.
+A person can be found guilty of criminal conduct for hazing, encouraging hazing, permitting hazing, or having knowledge of the planning of hazing incidents and failing to report in writing his / her knowledge to the Dean of Students.
+An organization commits hazing if the organization condones or encourages hazing or if an officer or any combination of members, pledges, or alumni of the organization commit or assist in the commission of hazing.
+It is not a defense to prosecuting an offense under this policy that the person against whom the hazing was directed consented or acquiesced in the hazing activity.

-Hazing means any intentional, knowing or reckless act occurring on or off the campus of an educational institution, by one person or acting with others, directed against a student, that endangers the mental or physical health or safety of a student for the purpose of pledging, being initiated into, affiliating with, holding office in, or maintaining membership in an organization.
+Hazing means any intentional, knowing or reckless act occurring on or off the campus of an educational institution by one person or acting with others, directed against a student, that endangers the mental or physical health or safety of a student to pledge, being initiated into, affiliating with, holding office in, or maintaining membership in an organization.
 The term includes but is not limited to: